 A national landlord association will cover members in England, Wales and Scotland.
 The Three national associations are:

-- The British Landlords Association – The BLA
+- The British Landlord Association – The BLA

-- The National Residential Landlords Association – The NRLA
+- The National Residential Landlord Association – The NRLA

 You can find out from your council housing department if you have any local or regional associations in your area.